opentargets-archive/platform-app/README.md

 # Special Thanks

-BrowserStack has allowed us to do cross-browser testing of the genetics app at no cost.
+BrowserStack has allowed us to do cross-browser testing of the platform app at no cost.

 <img src="./tools-icons/Browserstack-logo.svg" alt="BrowserStack" width="400">